 Packages:

-inotify-tools so we have access to inotifywait to watch our certificates and trigger some actions when they change.
+to watch our certificates and trigger some actions when they change.

-Given that configuration is loaded into memory when nginx starts, we must ensure we have some certificates, even though dummy, when nginx starts so it doesn’t complain about the missing files, and that’s why we will need openssl.
+Given that configuration is loaded into memory when nginx starts, we must ensure we have some certificates, even though dummy, when nginx starts so it doesn’t complain about the missing files, and that’s why we will need openssl

-certbot is what we will need to actually emit valid ssl certificates, and its available as a package in alpine, but do bare in mind this is an expensive package, given certbot is written in python, even if the package itself is a small one, its dependencies are not, believe me I’ve tried to create a multi-stage with pyinstaller to create a single binary from certbot, but was unable to make it work at the time of writing.
+is what we will need to actually emit valid ssl certificates, and its available as a package in alpine, but do bare in mind this is an expensive package, given certbot is written in python, even if the package itself is a small one, its dependencies are not, believe me I’ve tried to create a multi-stage with pyinstaller to create a single binary from certbot, but was unable to make it work at the time of writing.
 This will make our nginx image a bit larger.

 Scripts: